Saturday, Dec. 14, 2019

 The ceremony processional will begin promptly at 12:45 p.m.
 Doors will open for guests at 11:00 a.m.

 Tickets are not required for Fall commencement.
-There is no limit on guests, although building occupancy restrictions will be enforced; therefore, seating is available on a first-come, first-served basis.
+There is no limit on guests, although building occupancy restrictions will be enforced.
+Therefore, seating is available on a first-come, first-served basis.
 Individuals requiring handicapped accessible seating are encourage to arrive early, as space for individuals using wheelchairs and individuals with mobility issues is limited.

 Live Internet Viewing